-Mobile commerce, or m-commerce, is the form of ecommerce that takes place on mobile devices.
+Mobile commerce, or m-commerce, is a form of ecommerce that takes place on mobile devices.
 In the past, some people were quite sceptical regarding the potential of mobile devices in online sales.
 This happened because of a widespread belief that the screen size was proportional to the conversion rate and that desktop and tablet were dominant ecommerce devices.
-Mobile commerce statistics for 2020 show that this is no longer the case.
+Mobile commerce statistics in 2021 show that this is no longer the case.

 As the number of mobile users grows, so does the importance of m-commerce.
 Moreover, even in traditional (land-based) retail, mobile devices’ role shouldn’t be underestimated.
 Various surveys show that the majority of shoppers use their phones to research their in-store purchases.
 Still, what are some of the most relevant m-commerce statistics?
 Let’s find out!